dlepaux/realtime-bpm-analyzer/readme.md

 | ------------------------------------- | ----------------------------------------------------------------------------------------------- |
 | ![pcm data](https://dlepaux.github.io/realtime-bpm-analyzer/img/pcm.png "PCM Data") | PCM Data are dots with value between the max/min amplitude (1/-1).
 Each dots have its own index |

-To detect peaks, we will test the whole AudioBuffer with a high thresold (setted to 0.9), on the amplitude axis.
+To detect peaks, we will test the whole AudioBuffer with a high threshold (setted to 0.9), on the amplitude axis.
 We need a minimum of 15 occurence to confirm a valid BPM.
-To find the occurencies that we need, we will decrease the thresold with a step of `0.05`.
+To find the occurencies that we need, we will decrease the threshold with a step of `0.05`.

 When a peak is found, we will search for the next by jumping `10 000` indexes of PCM data, this means that we ignore `0.25` second of the song, in other words we simply ignore the descending phase of the peak.